Fredholm operators on abelian phase spaces: Introduction

 One could think that this would be the end of the story.
-In many situations, also for locally compact abelian groups, the tools from \cite{HaggerSeifert} apply to obtain characterizations of compactness and Fredholm properties for linear operators on function spaces over the underlying group.
-Nevertheless, there is a major flaw in the picture here: The method in \cite{HaggerSeifert} assumes the compactness of certain projections.
+In many situations, such as locally compact abelian (lca) groups, the tools from \cite{HaggerSeifert} apply to obtain characterizations of compactness and Fredholm properties for linear operators on function spaces over the underlying group.
+Unfortunately, there is a major flaw in the picture here: The method in \cite{HaggerSeifert} assumes that certain projections are locally compact.
 If the underlying space is not discrete, this restricts the applicability to ``nice'' subspaces such as the Bergman and Fock spaces mentioned above.
-It does, however, not characterize the compact operators on $L^2(\R)$, for instance.
-Moreover, \cite{HaggerSeifert} assumes that the underlying space is properly metrizable, ruling out any lca group which is not second countable.
-For example, something like the real numbers with the discrete topology cannot be considered.
+It does not, however, characterize the Fredholm operators on $L^2(\R)$.
+Moreover, most of the previous work assumes that the underlying space is properly metrizable, ruling out any lca group which is not second countable.
+In particular, this excludes uncountable discrete spaces.

-For lca groups our recent paper \cite{Fulsche_Hagger2025} gave some hints at a solution to these problems.
-As a result, a characterization of compact operators that resembles the one for sequence spaces was obtained there.
-In this paper we now focus on the Fredholm property.
-The key is to identify the right algebra to apply the methods from band-dominated operator theory.
-It turns out that this algebra appears very naturally in the context of quantum harmonic analysis.
-Therefore, this paper is not just a technical extension of \cite{HaggerSeifert} to the case of non-second countable lca groups.
-Instead, we combine the methods of band-dominated operators discussed in \cite{HaggerSeifert} with tools from \emph{quantum harmonic analysis}, which themselves have been proven to be very useful in operator theory in the last few years; see \cite{Dewage_2026,Fulsche2020,Fulsche_Galke2023,Fulsche_Hagger2024,Fulsche_Luef_Werner2024,Halvdansson2023,Luef_Skrettingland2021} just to name a few recent publications.